EndPointCorp/end-point-blog/2023/12/end-point-ljubljana-meetup.md

 ![A sunny view overlooking a European city with classic and modern architecture, with mountains in the background](/blog/2023/12/end-point-ljubljana-meetup/20230419-143046.webp)

 Here I want to share some photos of a brief meet-up four of us had in Ljubljana, the capital of Slovenia, back in April.
-I was traveling there while on vacation with my daughter Mira, so I asked around among my co-workers who lived nearby, where "nearby" meant within a few hours' travel.
+I was traveling there while on vacation with my daughter Mira, so I asked around among my co-workers who lived nearby, where "nearby" meant within a few hours’ travel.

 Our crew was Couragyn Chretien from Canada and Nicholas Piano from England, both living in Spain; Marco Pessotto from Italy, living in Croatia; and I was on vacation from my current base in Utah.